It's the end of the Native Oyster season - what happens next?

 Despite all the work that is being done surrounding native oysters, the threat to stock levels don’t go away.
 They’re at risk of catching a disease called bonamia.
 Bonamia is a disease that lives in the mud and the native oyster is at risk of catching it when it filters the water and it kills the oyster before it reaches maturity.
 Maturity is usually reached around 3-4 years.

 So what are we doing to ensure we continue to have a healthy stock of the thing that made Mersea famous?
 We’re trying something new this year.
 We’re storing our native oysters in in a raft with pods.
 This is because when you relay oysters in the creeks, they can get lost in the mud and either missed by the dredge, or destroyed as the shells are so delicate.
 The pods will be submersed in water and then every oyster caught will be relaid up Salcott (which is where we have 14 acres of oyster beds).
 We will be able to reduce to risk of disease here and keep a better inventory of stock levels.
-We did relay 3 tonnes of native oysters last season, but many got lost in the mud, so as a business, it’s always good to try new methods and things are always evolving, and we’re always looking for ways to improve the business for our customers.
+We did relay 3 tonnes of native oysters last season, but we saw a high rate of mortality, so as a business, it’s always good to try new methods and things are always evolving, and we’re always looking for ways to improve the business for our customers.